 It’s that time of year and Netflix is killing it with the new hit TV show utilizing the KonMari method of organizing.
 Everyone is talking about it and I have been working a lot this past year in my daughter’s room to make it perfect for her.
-Today I am going to show you all the closet organization we did.
-I am trying to channel her method of making a place for everything….and this kid has a lot of stuff.

-I am going to warn you, this kid has an amazing closet and the clothes to go with it.
-She basically spends her life-guarding paycheck on clothes.
-She is a savvy shopper, never really pays much for what she gets but at this point, I think she has more clothes that the rest of us combined!
+She is a savvy shopper, and never really pays much for what she gets but at this point, I think she has more clothes than the rest of us combined!
 Let me show you.

 *This post contains affiliate links, see disclosure for full details.

-Closet Organization Ideas: The Right Side
+DIY Closet Organization: The Right Side

-Erin didn’t want to have a dresser in her room, she had other plans for that space so we decided to move the dresser into the closet.
 I didn’t have the funds to go all crazy with the organization from Home Depot or someplace like The Container Store.
 I needed to keep this whole thing under $200.
 So we moved the dresser into the left closet.

 The first thing I noticed was the bottom bar in the closet on the right bowed a little in the middle.
 It didn’t have a shelf with a support in the middle like the others do so I added a shelf and took the support bracket off the hanging bar in the left closet because we were turning all those into shelves.